The Wichita Eagle: Move

 In spring 2016, McClatchy Company announced that it would transfer printing of the Eagle from Wichita to its Kansas City Star printing line in Kansas City, Missouri, which already prints other newspapers such as Lawrence Journal-World and Topeka Capital-Journal.
 The move eliminated 27 full-time and 47 part-time jobs.
 The building will be sold and the editing staff will move to a smaller location in downtown Wichita.
-In fall 2016, Cargill announced that it would move its "Protein Group" headquarters from downtown Wichita into a new $60 Million building on the site of the former Eagle building at 825 East Douglas Avenue in old town.
+In fall 2016, Cargill announced that it would move its "Protein Group" headquarters from downtown Wichita into a new $60 Million building on the site of the former Eagle building at 825 East Douglas Avenue in Old Town.

 In January 2017, the paper announced it had signed a deal for office space in the Old Town area of downtown Wichita.
 It plans to move newsroom and advertising employees to 330 North Mead (from 825 East Douglas) in the spring of 2017.
 The new site is located southeast of the Warren Old Town Theater.

+Effective October 23, 2023, the paper's daily print edition will be delivered via the U.S. Mail instead of delivery by a local carrier.

+In April 2024, The Eagle announced it was moving to the Epic Center in downtown Wichita at 301 N. Main St. The new site is one block from The Eagle’s first home in 1872, in a wood building at Third and Main streets.

 Civic journalism

-The paper built its national reputation largely under the editorship of W. Davis "Buzz" Merritt Jr., one of the earliest and most vocal proponents of civic journalism (also known as public journalism) which believes that journalists and their audiences are not merely spectators in political and social processes, and that journalists should not simply report dry facts as a pretense that their reporting represents unadulterated neutrality, which is impossible. (see Objectivity in Journalism) Instead, the civic journalism movement seeks to treat readers and community members as participants.
+The paper built its national reputation largely under the editorship of W. Davis "Buzz" Merritt Jr., one of the earliest and most vocal proponents of civic journalism (also known as public journalism) which believes that journalists and their audiences are not merely spectators in political and social processes, and that journalists should not simply report dry facts as a pretense that their reporting represents unadulterated neutrality, which is impossible.
+Instead, the civic journalism movement seeks to treat readers and community members as participants.
 With a small, but growing following, civic journalism has become as much of an ideology as it is a practice.

 The Wichita Eagle was at the forefront of this movement.
 For example, for elections held in 1990, the paper polled 500 residents to identify their top concerns for the state.
 Then, over the course of the elections, reporters for the paper attempted to pin down the candidates on how they felt about these issues, and printed a pull-out section each week with a list of the issues and where the candidates stated they stood.
 If the candidate refused to take a stand, that was also reported.
 This is in stark contrast to the former practice of simply reporting the facts about a candidate's speech.
 As a result, voter turnout in the Eagle's primary circulation area was 43.3 percent, compared with 31 percent for the rest of the state.